 Applications for ST1 and ST2

-This recruitment round includes posts for England, Northern Ireland, Scotland and Wales at ST1 and ST2 level
+The recruitment round will include posts for England, Northern Ireland, Scotland and Wales at ST1 and ST2 level.

 We hope you find the information on these pages helpful.
-If after reading this information you have any further queries please contact the Recruitment and Careers team.
+If after reading this information you have any further queries please contact the Recruitment and Careers team (email@example.com).
 For regular updates on the process you can also follow us on Twitter at @paedjobs.

-The following information applies to applicants wishing to apply for ST1 or ST2 posts.
+The following information is for the previous 2014 round, the website will be updated shortly with information for the 2015 round for applicants wishing to apply for ST1 or ST2 posts.

 - Competition ratios